Russia claims Ukraine tried to hit Kremlin; Kyiv denies it

 At the same time, Russia plans to continue talks with the United Nations and other parties to an wartime agreement on facilitating Black Sea agricultural shipments, Kremlin press secretary Dmitry Peskov said ahead of talks on Friday.

-Signed last July and renewed twice, most recently in March, the deal unblocked Ukrainian grain shipments that were held up in the country's blockaded ports last year.
-The deal will expire on May 18 unless Russia agrees to its renewal.
+Signed in July and renewed twice, most recently in March, the deal unblocked Ukrainian grain shipments that were held up in the country's blockaded ports last year.
+The deal will expire May 18 unless Russia agrees to its renewal.

-In the latest Ukrainian civilian casualties, three people died and five were wounded when a supermarket in the southern Ukrainian city of Kherson came under fire on Wednesday.
+In the latest Ukrainian civilian casualties, three people died and five were wounded when what was described as the only working supermarket in the southern Ukrainian city of Kherson came under fire about 11 a.m.
+Wednesday, according to Ukraine’s Ministry of Internal Affairs.

-According to Ukraine’s Ministry of Internal Affairs, the attack on the “only operating hypermarket in Kherson” happened at around 11 a.m. local time.

-A round-the-clock curfew is to be introduced in Kherson from 8 p.m. on Friday through 6 a.m. on Monday, Kherson Gov. Oleksandr Prokudin announced.
+A round-the-clock curfew is to be introduced in Kherson from 8 p.m.
+Friday through 6 a.m.
+Monday, Kherson Gov. Oleksandr Prokudin announced.

 “During these 58 hours, it is forbidden to move around or stay on the streets of the city.
-Also, the city will be closed for entry and exit," Prokudin said.
+Also, the city will be closed for entry and exit," he said.

 The measure is necessary, he said in a video on social media, “so that law enforcement officers can do their job and not put you in danger,” but didn't provide further details.

-Jari Tanner in Helsinki, and Jan M. Olsen in Copenhagen, Denmark, contributed to this story.
+Jari Tanner in Helsinki, and Jan M. Olsen in Copenhagen, Denmark, contributed.

 ___ Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine